Velu Thampi Dalawa: Pre-war state of affairs

-The Dalawa was now also disillusioned with the British whom he had considered as friends and who considered any "aggression on Travancore as an aggression on themselves" as per the previous treaties.
-His frustruation materialised in the form of the assassination of the ambassador of the Resident in the Tranvancore court.
-The Maharajah, who by now also had reasons to be cautious of his Dalawa, had communicated his discontent with the Dalawa to this ambassador, a certain Sthanapathy Subba Iyer.
-This information was known to the Maharajahs wife, Arumana Amma, a noblewomen of the Arumana Ammaveedu family.
-She was a lady of influence, who apparently communicated Royal secrets to the Dalawa, and she informed the Dalawa of the Maharajah's intention to dismiss him, with support from the Resident.
+The Dalawa too was disillusioned with the British whom he had considered as friends and who considered any "aggression on Travancore as an aggression on themselves" as per the previous treaties.
+His frustruation materialised in the form of the assassination of the friend of the British Resident in the Tranvancore court, Sthanapathy Subba Iyer.
+The Maharajah, who by now also had reasons of his own to be cautious of his Dalawa, had communicated his discontent with the Dalawa to this courtier, Sthanapathy Subba Iyer.
+This information was known to the Maharajahs wife, Arumana Amma, a noblewomen of the famous Arumana Ammaveedu family.
+She was a lady of great influence, who apparently communicated Royal secrets to the Dalawa, and she informed the Dalawa of the Maharajah's intention to dismiss Thampi with the support from the Resident.
 This increased the anger of the Dalawa towards the British.
 He felt that the Resident, in addition to demanding impossible amounts of money, had now started interfering with the internal affairs of the state..
-Following this, Subba Iyer, the envoy of the Resident, who had met up with the Dalawa for discussions, was found dead, ostensibly due to a snake bite.
+Following this, Subba Iyer who had met up with the Dalawa in Alleppy for discussions regarding a letter entrusted to him by the Maharajah, was found dead, ostensibly due to a snake bite.
+However, it seems that Iyer had some premonitions regarding his safety and sought the final farewells of his family prior to his meeting with Dalawa Velu Thampi.

-At the same time, in the neighbouring Kingdom of Cochin, Paliyath Govindan Achan, the powerful Dalawa of Cochin, was involved in deadly feuds of his own with some of the other Nair nobility of Cochin.
-He had the army commander-in-chief, along with a previous minister, seized and drowned in the river at Chanamangalom.
+At the same time, in the neighbouring Kingdom of Cochin, Paliyath Govindan Achan, the powerful Dalawa of Cochin, the head of the noble Paliath Achan family and the de facto ruler of Kochi, was involved in deadly feuds of his own with some of the other Nair nobility of Cochin.
+He had the army commander-in-chief Govinda Menon, along with the previous Dalawa, Rama Menon, seized and drowned in the river at Chanamangalom.
 He then attempted to kidnap and murder his rival and sworn enemy, the finance minister Nadavarampathu Kunju Krishna Menon.
-The Maharajah of Cochin was forced to give Nadavarampathu Kunju Krishna Menon refuge in his own palace at Vellarapilli and then sent for Col. Macaulay and requested him to protect Kunju Krishna Menon.
+The Maharajah of Cochin was forced to give Nadavarampathu Kunju Krishna Menon refuge in his own palace at Vellarapilli and then sent for Col. Macaulay and requested him to protect Kunju Krishna Menon from the Paliath Achan.
 Col. Macaulay took Kunju Krishna Menon to the British Residence at Cochin under his own protection.
+The Achan's demands to surrender Kunjukrishna Menon to him were ignored by the Resident.
 This act angered Paliyath Achan who then decided to kill not only Kunju Krishna Menon, but also his protector Col. Macaulay as well.